malinmalliyawadu/import-map-devtools/README.md

 - 📋 Edit module URLs with a convenient dialog
 - 🔄 Reset individual or all overrides
 - 📱 Responsive design that works on all devices
+- ⚡️ Loader script to ensure overrides are applied before import maps are processed

 ## Usage